 The PNC Park food menu, like at most ballparks, reflects its hometown.
-As I state in the interesting, informative and necessary PNC Park E-Guide, there is something special about the way Pittsburghers do sandwiches.
+There is something special about the way Pittsburghers do sandwiches, for example.
 There are no rules.

 PNC Park Food Tip #1: The Primanti Bros.
 Sandwich.
 Some locals will tell you that the iconic Primanti Bros. sandwich is not as great at the ballpark as it is at the several Primanti locations around the Burgh.
 Less food for your dollar and the slaw is less tasty, I’ve read.
 If you believe that, by all means try a Primanti Bros. location elsewhere.

 But if you don’t have that option, the Primanti sandwich is a classic taste of Pittsburgh at the game.